 How To Successfully Ask Your Clients For Google Reviews

-How often do you make a purchase or engage a service through the web without any reassurance that you’re making a good choice?
+How often do you buy or use something online without feeling sure that it's a good choice?

 Very rarely, if at all, right?

 As consumers, we decide to make a purchase when we feel confident in our decision.
-Therefore, if businesses want their customers to take a particular action, they need to make their customers feel confident.
+Therefore, if businesses want their customers to take a particular action, they need to make their customers feel confident about it.

 But what does confidence look like?
 How do you get a potential customer to feel confident in your product or service?